 1. Not having a strategy or a plan

-Most Australians spend more time planning their holidays than they do planning their financial future.
+Most Australians spend more time planning their holidays than their financial future.

 The problem is that if you don’t have a strategy it’s easy to get distracted by all the so-called “opportunities” that keep cropping up, many of which don’t work out as expected.

-Just look at all the investors who bought off-the-plan or in what they hoped would be the next “hot spot”, only to see the value of their properties underperform.
+Just look at all the investors who bought off the plan or in what they hoped would be the next mining or regional “hot spot”, only to see the value of their properties underperform.

-My recommended strategy for financial independence is to build a substantial asset base over a 10 to 15 period by purchasing high growth properties and adding value to them through renovations or redevelopment.
+My recommended strategy for financial independence is, over a 10 to 15 year period, to build a substantial asset base by purchasing high growth, well-located capital city properties and adding value to them through renovations or redevelopment.

-Over the next years you add more properties to your portfolio as your cash flow and equity position allows.
-Then in time you slowly lower your loan to value ratio and start living off your property portfolio.
+You buy one and then over the years you add more properties to your portfolio as your cash flow and equity position allows.
+Then in time you slowly lower your loan-to-value ratio and start living off your property portfolio.